Luxury Brand Logos

 That’s why “just do it” is synonymous with Nike, which, although not a luxury brand, has mastered branding, nevertheless.

 A luxury brand logo keeps the design simple, such as only a wordmark or a wordmark with a monogram.
-The design implants in people’s minds and furthers brand awareness.
+The design is implanted in people’s minds and furthers brand awareness.

 A luxury brand logo knows how to guide your eye to what’s important, the logo itself.
 That’s achieved by planning a design with negative space.